 Directly related to the slaughter is the importance of charity to the holiday.
 The meat from the animal is divided after the slaughter; some is kept by the family, and some is sent or delivered to families who couldn’t afford an animal to sacrifice, who normally cannot afford to purchase meat.
 As at the end of Ramadan, the month of fasting, special alms are often collected.

-As a student of Islam and a fiend for the culture, it’s wonderful to be in Turkey during the Bayram.
+As a student of Islamic Studies and a fiend for the culture, it’s wonderful to be in Turkey during the Bayram.
 I was here for it last year as well, but this year I’ve had a much better opportunity to observe preparations for the holiday in my town (language helps!!).
 What has struck me the most is how the holiday is commodified, in so many ways.
 (I did compare it to Christmas after all…)

 What follows are photos from around Kırıkkale from the last couple weeks, with explanations and translations in the captions.
 These photos may seem rather mundane, but I think they reflect the observations I’ve had recently.
 It’s also been quite an adventure to try to discreetly document these signs and storefronts, often in the crowded city center, without drawing too much attention to myself.